 We've decided not to offer new qualifications designed specifically to meet the rules in Wales, or to adapt certain new qualifications for Northern Ireland.
 We're sorry about this: we know that schools and colleges in these countries will be disappointed.
-We will, however, be able to offer some of our qualifications in Wales and Northern Ireland as described below.
+We will, however, be able to offer our qualifications in Wales and Northern Ireland as described below.

 When making these decisions we had to consider the practicalities of running significantly different versions of the same qualification – including the extra administration needed, and the challenge of trying to set the same standard across different countries.